rlabduke/suitename/README.md

   2. A kinemage file, which will display a 7D data point for each suite in the data.
 Points are color-coded according to the clusters to which they have been assigned.
 Each cluster is displayed as a colored ring surrounding its defined center.
 Specify this by using the --kinemage command line flag.
   3. A brief string showing only the cluster assignments.
 It consists of three characters per suite - base identity (uc) and 2-character number-letter name of the suite cluster (e.g., C1aG1gU1aA1aA1cG).
 Specify this by using the --string command line flag.

-Many other command line options are available; type suitename --help to display them.
+Many other command line options are available; type `python3 suitename.py --help` to display them.

 ## Directories